Skip to main content

 Why true Amazon profit is harder to see than it looks

-On any given unit, Amazon takes a referral fee (typically 8–17% of the sale price), a per-unit FBA fulfillment fee scaled by size and weight, and a monthly storage fee that compounds the longer inventory sits.
-On top of that, sellers pay for inbound shipping, advertising (PPC), packaging, returns processing, and the occasional long-term storage surcharge.
+On any given sale, Amazon takes a referral fee (typically 8–17% of the selling price) plus a per-unit FBA fulfillment fee that scales with your item's size and weight.
+On top of those, monthly storage fees build up the longer your inventory sits in their warehouses.
+Sellers also pay for inbound shipping, advertising (PPC), packaging, returns processing, and the occasional long-term storage surcharge.

 It works for every Amazon marketplace (US, UK, IN, DE, FR, CA, AU, AE, SG) and adapts to your local currency automatically.
 Use it before launching, when negotiating supplier prices, or any time Amazon updates their fee schedule.